Vera C. Rubin Observatory: Optics

 The earliest reflecting telescopes used spherical mirrors that were easy to fabricate and test.
 However, because they suffer from spherical aberration; a long focal length was needed to achieve a tolerable level of spherical aberration.
 Making the primary mirror parabolic removes spherical aberration on-axis, but the field of view is then limited by off-axis coma.
 Such a parabolic primary, with either a prime or Cassegrain focus, was the most common optical design up through the Hale Telescope in 1949.
 After that, telescopes mostly used the Ritchey–Chrétien design, using two hyperbolic mirrors to remove both spherical aberration and coma, increasing the useful field of view, limited by astigmatism and higher-order aberrations.
 Most later large telescopes used this design—for example, the Hubble and Keck telescopes.
 LSST instead uses a three-mirror anastigmat to cancel astigmatism by employing three non-spherical mirrors.
 The result is sharp images over a wide field of view, at the expense of some light-gathering power due to the large tertiary mirror obscuring part of the optical path.

 The telescope's primary mirror (M1) is 8.4 m in diameter, the secondary mirror (M2) is 3.4 m in diameter, and the tertiary mirror (M3), inside the ring-like primary, is 5.0 m in diameter.
 The secondary mirror is the largest convex mirror in any operating telescope.
 (It will be surpassed by the Extremely Large Telescope's 4.2-meter secondary when complete).
 The second and third mirrors reduce the primary mirror's light-collecting area to 35 m2, with an effective aperture equivalent to a 6.42 m diameter single mirror.
-Multiplying the collecting area by the field of view produces an étendue of 336 m^{2}⋅degree^{2}; the actual figure is reduced by vignetting.
+Multiplying the collecting area by the field of view produces an étendue of 336 m^{2}⋅deg^{2}; the actual figure is reduced by vignetting.

 The primary and tertiary mirrors (M1 and M3) are formed from a single piece of glass, the M1M3 monolith.
 Placing the two mirrors in the same location minimizes the overall length of the telescope, making it easier to quickly reorient.
 Making them from the same piece of glass results in a stiffer structure than two separate mirrors, contributing to rapid settling after motion.